notahacker8/RobloxCheats/README.md

  - <b>_RobloxCheats</b> is the actual executable to run after libESP.dylib is injected into Roblox
  - Edit the code to your liking.
 The current cheat is set to Phantom Forces, change it if you feel like it.
  - Run <b>find_object_offsets()</b> in https://www.roblox.com/games/5332389196/Hack-Tests to update the offsets in the code.
+ - Also, root is not required!
+Yay!
+You can finally run a cheat without having to give root access!
+(The cheat runs with debugging privileges)

 ## Usage (Terminal)
 DYLD_INSERT_LIBRARIES=(path to libESP.dylib) (path to RobloxPlayer) <br> <br>